alvarop/protox/startup.md

 Register 0x02 is set to 2, which enables the VCO Bank calibratio (Yes, again.)
 The register is then read until the bit is cleared, which indicates calibration complete.

-The IF calibration register I (0x22) is read back.
-(In my case, the value was 0x03)
+The IF calibration register I (0x22) is read back to check the calibration result (In my case, the value was 0x03)

 The VCO Single band Calibration Register I (0x25) is then set (In my case, it was 0x0B).

 The device is set back to standby mode by using the 0xA0 strobe command.

+#### Notes about calibration
+Some of the things they do don't make any sense.

+For example:
+* Writing to the IF Calibration Register II I register, which is read only
+* Calibrating the VCO, but checking the IF filter bank calibration result...

+I'm not quite sure how they come up with the manual calibration values either.
+The datasheet recommends using the auto-calibration values.
+If they use manual calibration values, why do the auto calibration at all?

 ### Step 3 - Channel Select